 Investing should be easy – just buy low and sell high – but most of us have trouble following that simple advice.
 There are principles and strategies that may enable you to put together an investment portfolio that reflects your risk tolerance, time horizon, and goals.
-Understanding these principles and strategies can help you avoid some of the pitfalls that snarl some investors.
+Simon Says® understanding these principles and strategies can help you avoid some of the pitfalls that snarl some investors.

 Your specific investment decisions will depend on several factors: your age, tax bracket, risk tolerance, liquidity needs, investment time horizon and investment goals.
 In general, however, a well-diversified portfolio might include: